Brian Hope-Taylor

-Brian Hope-Taylor (b.
-Surrey, 21 October 1923 – Cambridge, 12 January 2001) was an artist, archaeologist, broadcaster and university lecturer, who made a significant contribution to the understanding of early British history.
+Brian Kenneth Hope-Taylor (21 October 1923 – 12 January 2001) was an artist, archaeologist, broadcaster and university lecturer, who made a significant contribution to the understanding of early British history.

 Biography

+Hope-Taylor was born on 21 October 1923 in Croydon, Surrey, England.
+An only child born to older parents, he was brought up in Sanderstead.
+He trained as a wood engraver under George Mackley.
+During the Second World War, he worked in military intelligence, first in the Naval Intelligence Division and then with RAF Intelligence.
+Working as a model maker at RAF Medmenham, Hope-Taylor collaborated with professional archaeologists to turn their interpretations of aerial photography into physical 3D models.

-In order to advance himself professionally, Hope-Taylor was permitted in 1958 to register at St John's College, Cambridge, to undertake a PhD thesis concerning the archeology of Yeavering, Northumberland, a seat of governance in Anglo-Saxon Britain, despite not having a first degree, never having been to university.
+In order to advance himself professionally, Hope-Taylor was permitted in 1958 to register at St John's College, Cambridge, to undertake a PhD thesis concerning the archaeology of Yeavering, Northumberland, a seat of governance in Anglo-Saxon Britain, despite not having a first degree and never having been to university.
 He was awarded his doctorate in 1961, when, encouraged by Glyn Daniel, he was appointed as a University Assistant Lecturer in Archaeology at Cambridge.
 His promotion to a full lectureship was followed, in 1967, by election to a fellowship at University College (now Wolfson College).
 He became an expert on Yeavering over his years of work there, publishing the excavation report in 1977.

 During his time at Cambridge, he continued excavating early Anglo-Saxon sites in the North: on Lindisfarne, at Doon Hill (Dunbar), and at Bamburgh Castle, where he discovered the Bamburgh Sword in 1960.
 Between the work at Doon Hill and Bamburgh, there came the call (in 1966) to undertake engineering excavations within York Minster, when it was realised that the great building was threatened by collapse.
 During the repairs which followed, much of his time was spent on ensuring the completion of the essential archaeological investigations, in his capacity as Director of Research, with a committee chaired by his friend, Sir Mortimer Wheeler.
 Finally, in 1973, he directed a rescue excavation when construction of the A11 required a cutting to be made through the Devil's Dyke in Cambridgeshire.